illinois-impact/ece408_project/README.md

     /usr/bin/time python m2.1.py

 `m2.1.py` takes one optional argument: the dataset size.
-It is currently disabled to use for FALL2018 course.
 If the correctness for each possible model is as below, you can be reasonably confident your implementation is right.
 The correctness does depend on the data size.
 Check your correctness on the full data size of 10000.